seananderson/metafolio/inst/ms/ms.md

 \includegraphics[width=4.0in]{../examples/spatial-arma-sim.pdf}

 Fig. 3: The components of an example metapopulation simulation.
-We show, from top to bottom, the environmental signal, the resulting productivity parameter (Ricker $a$), the salmon returns, fisheries catch, salmon escapement, salmon straying from their natal streams, salmon joining from other streams, spawner-return residuals on a log scale, and the estimated $a$ and $b$
+We show, from top to bottom, the temperature signal, the resulting productivity parameter (Ricker $a$), the salmon returns, fisheries catch, salmon escapement, salmon straying from their natal streams, salmon joining from other streams, spawner-return residuals on a log scale, and the estimated $a$ and $b$